storyprotocol/protocol-core-v1/README.md

-**Project Archived:** This repository has been archived and is no longer actively maintained.
-For the latest updates and ongoing development, please visit our new repository at [Protocol Core V1](https://github.com/storyprotocol/protocol-core-v1).
-We invite you to check out the new features and enhancements in the latest version.
-Thank you for your past and continued support!

 # Story Protocol Beta

 Story Protocol is building the Programmable IP layer to bring programmability to IP.
 Story Protocol transforms IPs into networks that transcend mediums and platforms, unleashing global creativity and liquidity.
 Instead of static JPEGs that lack interactivity and composability with other assets, programmable IPs are dynamic and extensible: built to be built upon.
 Creators and applications can register their IP with Story Protocol, converting their static IP into programmable IP by declaring a set of onchain rights that any program can read and write on.